emlid/navio2-docs/docs/Community-projects/SoftOSD.md

 The image is provided as is and can be used for Qt Development with full multimedia support.
 The framework has been build natively (no cross compile) and all the development is perfomed on the platform.
-Also the image has all the required applications for APM and video streaming like gstreamer 1.0 etc.
+Also the image has all the required applications for ArduPilot and video streaming like gstreamer 1.0 etc.

 ### V4L2 devices (USB etc)
     ----------------------